Ask Chef Dennis

 • Mix until well blended (you can do this in the food processor too, just pulse it a few times).

 • Bake your graham pie crust for 8 to 10 minutes at 375 degrees.
-Make sure to let the pie crust cool completely before using.
+Let the pie crust cool completely before using it.

 How do I make chocolate ganache?